CannerCMS/canner-demo/html5up-lens/README.md

 canner demo using HTML5Up-LENS theme

-> This project use Firebase realtime database, learn more: https://docs.canner.io/zh/get-started/create-blog
+> This project use Firebase realtime database, learn more: https://docs.canner.io/en/get-started/create-blog

+and enable `Anonymous` login in `Authentication -> Sign-in method`.

 ## Steps